TheoBrigitte/kimsufi-notifier/README.md

 ### Discord

-In order to recieve notifications for Gotify, the appropriate environment variable must be set:
+In order to receive notifications for Discord, the appropriate environment variable must be set:

 - `DISCORD_WEBHOOK`: Webhook URL to use for Discord notification service